mastro35/flows/README.md

 >  -h, --help            show this help message and exit
 >  -i MS, --INTERVAL MS  perform a cycle each [MS] milliseconds. (default = 500)
 >  -s SEC, --STATS SEC   show stats each [SEC] seconds. (default = NO STATS)
+>  -t, --TRACE           enable super verbose output, only useful for tracing
 >  -v, --VERBOSE         enable verbose output
 >  -V, --VERSION         show program's version number and exit

 As you can see, if you need to have some statistics on how your workflow is running you can specify the -s option, and each [SEC] seconds you will get an onscreen message with some statistics informations.

-Beside, you can add verbosity to the output of the command just specifying the -v option.
+Beside, you can add verbosity to the output of the command just specifying the -v option or super extra verbosity adding the -t option.

 Don't be afraid from the -i option, we will discuss it later.
 However, the standard usage of *flows* is just by specifing the name of the recipes files to start.